Notes / Build logs

 Movie folder scanning

-The scanner walks the configured movie folder, refreshes the in-memory catalog, avoids symlinks, and falls back when duration tools or files are unavailable.
+The scanner refreshes the local catalog, avoids symlinks, and falls back when duration tools or files fail.

 OBS WebSocket control

-After a winner is selected, the bot normalizes the path, updates the OBS media source through WebSocket, switches scenes, and restarts playback.
+After a winner, the bot normalizes the path, updates OBS, switches scenes, and restarts playback.

 Token refresh/reconnect

-Long sessions use token refresh, Twitch IRC health checks, guarded OBS calls, media handoff retries, and scheduled-task cleanup on shutdown.
+Long sessions use token refresh, IRC checks, guarded OBS calls, retries, and cleanup.

 What changed